zcbenz/node-fork/README.md

 ## Why this when already have asynchronous calls in node

- In node days, if we want to a chain of asynchronous calls, we would end up with something like this:
+ In node days, if we want a chain of asynchronous calls, we would end up with something like this:

 ```javascript